- Academic Support

 Students holding a DMV-issued permit, may present that to the Office of Public Safety with a request to purchase an all-campus permit that will allow parking in designated disability spaces on campus.
 You will be ticketed if you do not have the appropriate Willamette University tag.

 8. Library Assistance

-For your convenience and to facilitate the Library Staff in serving all patrons equally, it is preferred that students requiring additional assistance schedule an appointment with the Library.
+For your convenience and to facilitate the library staff in serving all patrons equally, students seeking additional assistance should schedule an appointment with the library.
 Scheduling an appointment will guarantee that you obtain the assistance you need when you want it.
-Library Staff are available Monday- Friday.
-Patrons with disabilities in need of more assistance than the Library staff is able to provide should contact the Director of Disability Services.
+Library staff are available Monday-Friday.
+Patrons with disabilities in need of more assistance than the library staff is able to provide should contact the Director of Accessible Education Services.

 Service and Assistance Animal Policy